The quenched fraction of satellites around simulated Milky Way-mass galaxies: Methodology

 Observational quenching diagnostics rely on tracers of recent star formation such as H$\alpha$, UV/FUV continuum, and cold-gas emission \citep{Leroy2008, Grcevich2009, Spekkens2014, Putman2021}.
 These indicators probe different characteristic timescales, with H$\alpha$ tracing star formation over approximately 10 Myr and UV/FUV tracing activity over roughly 100 Myr.
 Cosmological simulations provide access to the full star formation histories of individual star particles, which allows both time-resolved and observation-matched quiescence definitions \citep[e.g.][]{Akins2021, Karunakaran2021}.
 Within the FIRE-2 simulations, \citet{Samuel2022} show that a wide range of quenching definitions produce broadly consistent results for low-mass satellites, supporting the use of simple, observationally motivated thresholds.

-For the FIRE simulations, we estimate the SFR using an archaeological method: we sum the mass of all stars formed within the past 10 Myr for stellar particles currently inside the satellite halo radius.
+For the FIRE simulations, we estimate the SFR using an archaeological method by summing the mass of all star particles formed within the past 10 Myr in the particle data extracted for each satellite within its halo region.
 This yields a 10 Myr averaged SFR that captures star formation on the timescale probed by H$\alpha$ in FIRE-2 \citep{FloresVelazquez2021}.
 We define the specific star formation rate (sSFR) as

+In the FIRE simulations, $M_{\star}^{\mathrm{sat}}$ is the bound stellar mass measured within $r^{\star}_{80}$, while the 10 Myr SFR is computed from the satellite particle files extracted within the halo region.
 We classify satellites as quenched if $\log_{10}(\mathrm{sSFR}_{z=0}) < -11$, consistent with the approximate division used in \citet{SAGA_IV}.
 For TNG50, we adopt the instantaneous SFR from the public catalog and apply the same threshold.
+We verified that our qualitative results remain robust to modest variations in the adopted quenching threshold.
+In particular, thresholds between $\log_{10}(\mathrm{sSFR}_{z=0}) = -11.5$ and $-10.5$ produce nearly identical quenched fraction trends, while more permissive thresholds systematically increase the overall quenched fractions without changing the relative behavior between simulations or the anomalous radial trend in the paired FIRE-2 systems.

 For the SAGA DR3 dataset, we adopt the primary quenching criterion defined in \citet{SAGA_IV}, which classifies confirmed satellites as quenched when

 where ${\rm EW}_{\mathrm{H}\alpha}$ is the H$\alpha$ equivalent width and $\sigma_{{\rm EW}_{\mathrm{H}\alpha}}$ is the associated measurement uncertainty.